BPitts8019/Sprint-Challenge--JavaScript/README.md

 	Map not only iteratates over each item of the array, but it also returns a new array filled with the transformations made to each element.

-2.What is the difference between a function and a method?
+2. What is the difference between a function and a method?

 	A function is a series of statements that can be run (invoked) in a program; like a mini-program.
-A method is a function that is attached to an object.
-(All methods are functions, but not all functions are methods)
+A method is a function that is attached to an object. **All methods are functions, but not all functions are methods**

 3. What is closure?